YassinAbdelrahman/X-3D/README.md

 This network replicates Part 2 but compares the encoding of the output of Part 2 with the encoding of the 3D label the CT-DRRs were based on.

+[^2]: If you want to save both the labels and the bone models in one iteration, replace the slicer script with `slicer_script_both.py`